Wheelchair Accessible Porto

 The Rosa Mota Pavilion is on the site of the former Crystal Palace.
 The palace was built in 1865, but it did not survive the years.
 In its place, the domed pavilion known as Rosa Mota Pavilion stands ready to host music concerts and sporting events.
 It’s also home to a cafe, library, and auditorium.

 Not only is the pavilion well worth seeing for what it contains, but the outside of it is equally if not more impressive.
 The building is surrounded by a beautiful mix of gardens.
 There you can find exotic trees, fountains, ponds, statues, peacocks, rhododendrons, aromatic plants, and more!

 It’s a beautiful place to roll quietly along and enjoy the scenery, or sit and relax with a picnic complete with cheese, bread, and of course wine!
 The paths are wide and easy to navigate.

 You don’t want to leave Porto without experiencing going to Rosa Mota Pavilion and its surrounding gardens.

-If you’re hoping for a historical site to visit, Clerigos Church is for you!
+If you’re hoping to visit a historical site then Clerigos Church is for you!
 It’s a stately old baroque church from the 17th century.
 Not only is the church beautiful to see from the outside, but the inside offers some incredible views.

 The church has a bell tower that reaches high over the surrounding buildings.
 It stands out as a symbol to watch for in the old city.